How Does The Keto Diet Affect Heart Disease?

 Understanding Insulin's Role in Heart Disease

 The hormone insulin helps control blood sugar levels.
-But excessive amounts cause inflammation and plaque build-up within arteries - both factors for heart disease.
+However, excessive amounts cause inflammation and plaque build-up within arteries, which are both factors that contribute to heart disease.

 This damage doesn't happen overnight; it builds with persistent high insulin levels over time.